pluginized-protocols/libxbgp/docs/source/init_plugin_manager.rst

     which contains two fields:

     1. ***plugin_str*** :  the string name of the actual insertion point.
-    2. ***plugin_id*** : the identifier associated to this insertion point
+    2. ***plugin_id*** : the identifier associated with this insertion point

     The string is used in parallel with the json file (TODO).
 The identifier is used with the definition of an insertion point as explained in the "pluginization" section (TODO reference)

 monitoring_address
-    Some plugins might want to send data to an external exporter to be eventually analysed after.
-This string is either the IP address of the exporter or its domain name
+    Some plugins might want to send data to an external exporter to be eventually analyzed after.
+This string is either the IP address of the exporter or its domain name.

 monitoring_port
     The port of the exporter

 require_monitoring
     If no plugins are intended to send data, put this argument to 0.
-This tells to the library to not start the monitoring listener.
+It tells the library not to start the monitoring listener.
 Also, if monitoring_address, monitoring_port are not null, and libubpf cannot reach the external server, every data sent by plugins will be dropped.
 However, if require_monitoring is set to 1, the manager will wait until a connection is established with the server.

 -----------------------------------
-Loading bytecode at program startup
+Loading Bytecode at Program Startup
 -----------------------------------

 libubpf provide a function to load plugins from a JSON file.
-This latter must be formatted on a specific way to be recognised by the helper.
+This latter must be formatted in a specific way to be recognized by the helper.
 It has the following definition :

 .. code-block:: c